Jokapp/Jokapp.github.io/index.md

 Buffy quotes:

-> ‘Power.
-I have it, they don’t.’
+> Power.
+I have it, they don’t.